microsoft/finnts/cran-comments.md

 > Please do not set a seed to a specific number within a function.

+Created an argument in "forecast_time_series" function to allow a user to set their own seed number.

 ## R CMD check results
 There were no ERRORs or WARNINGs.